miklevin/MikeLev.in/_posts/2025-03-22-linux-python-vim-git-htmx.md

 property battles of our time (SCO Linux).
-I'd be remiss if I didn't toss in Richard Matthew Stallman (RMS) who sort of finished Linus' Linux with the cloned Unix command-set and the nifty general public license (GPL) that really flipped the bird at corporate America, haha!
+I'd be remiss if I didn't toss in Richard Matthew Stallman (RMS) who sort of finished Linus' Linux with the cloned Unix command-set and the nifty general public license (GPL) that really flipped the bird at corporate America, ahaha!

 ### The Pioneers of Computing